This post may contain affiliate links, please see the privacy policy for details.

 Substitutions and Variations

-There are various shortcuts (shortcake shortcuts!) you can use if you want to save time making this mini dessert.
-Use boxed cake instead of making your own.
+Boxed cake mix: Use boxed cake instead of making your own.
 You can use any kind of cake, such as angel food cake or pound cake if you like.
-You can also squirty whipping cream or whipped topping instead of whipping up your own heavy cream to make homemade whipped cream.

-You could use frozen strawberries, but fresh strawberries are much nicer, so I’d recommend sticking with those.
+Strawberries: You could use frozen strawberries, but fresh strawberries are much nicer, so I’d recommend sticking with those.
 And if you have some left over, there are plenty of other strawberry recipes to try.

-Because these are a “grab and go” type dessert, they’re ideal for picnics or other gatherings.
-You can have them as part of a picnic or buffet with picnic sandwiches, rice salad or panzanella salad.
-Otherwise, just prepare individual servings to enjoy after lunch or dinner, paired with a tea or coffee.
+With a picnic: Because these are a “grab and go” type dessert, they’re ideal for picnics or other gatherings.
+You can have them as part of a picnic or buffet with picnic sandwiches, Hawaiian macaroni salad, rice salad, or panzanella salad.

 Store: These should be served as soon as you’ve added the whipped cream on top.
-You can make strawberry shortcakes ahead without the cream though, if you keep them refrigerated and eat within two days.
+You can make strawberry shortcakes ahead without the cream though, if you keep them refrigerated and eat within 2 days.

 Freeze: Freezing this strawberry dessert isn’t recommended because the cake will go soggy and the texture of the fresh strawberries will degrade.